-The main research question that this study addresses is how improving export quality impacts international and domestic trade (of both high-quality and low-quality goods) of a developed and a developing country?
+The main research question that this study addresses is; i) how improving export quality impacts international and domestic trade (of both high-quality and low-quality goods) of a developed and a developing country?
 The study aims to add to the literature on export quality and trade by using a relatively newer dataset on export quality by IMF which includes the export quality of most low-income countries.
 Second, I propose a quantitative framework to estimate the impact of improving export quality on the export performance of developing countries.

 The rest of the paper is structured as follows.
-In Section 2, I present a theoretical framework.
-In Section 3, I describe the estimation strategy and the dataset that I have used for the empirical analysis.
-Section 4 presents the results, and Section 5 concludes.
+In Section 2, I describe the dataset and the estimation strategy that I have used for the empirical analysis.
+In Section 3, I present a theoretical framework.
+Section 4 presents the results, Section 5 concludes.